 His anxiety ratcheted up as he realized just how much more problematic this situation would be if Edward wasn't there to help.
 It simply hadn't occurred to him that his fledgling and friend might not be there.

-Harbor Creek, one of the property borders, was coming into sight, and he was starting to think he might be facing this alone when a soft, concerned reply rang out at last.
+Harbor Creek, one of the property borders, had just come into sight, and he was starting to think he might be facing this alone when a soft, concerned reply rang out.

 "I hear you."

 Prepare yourself; don't breathe.

 Thank you for reading!
 Although this story stands alone as a one-shot, it's also an outtake of My Lost Youth, my EPOV pre-Twilight trilogy about Carlisle, Edward and Esme, and Edward's journey as a killer.
 It's on posting hiatus until it's finished; readers of MLY should check out my profile for an update.